Faster internet speeds mean more of us than ever are downloading films and TV episodes. Here's how you can download

 Unsure how fast your current broadband connection is?
 Use our broadband speed test to find out.
 If you're unhappy with your current speed, use our broadband postcode checker to see what speeds are available in your area.

-Using a dedicated service like iTunes or IWatchFilm, you can purchase films and save them to your PC, portable hard drive, or burn them to disc.
+With online stores like iTunes or Amazon, you can purchase films and save them to your device.

-To keep on the right side of the law, you should only ever download films when you are sure you have the right permissions.
-If you are not sure about the provenance of a film, it’s best not to risk it.
+To keep on the right side of the law, you should only ever download films when you are sure you have the right permissions to do so.
+If you are not sure about whether or not you do, it's best not to risk it.

-P2P technology seeks to minimize download times by changing the way the files are downloaded – instead of trying to get one file from one person, it downloads multiple pieces simultaneously from multiple people and puts them back together when they’ve all been downloaded.
+P2P (peer-to-peer) technology seeks to minimise download times by changing the way the files are downloaded.
+Instead of trying to get one file from one person, it downloads multiple pieces simultaneously from multiple people and puts them back together when they've all been downloaded.

-This is a great technology and speeds can be huge, but it is largely used for illegal file-sharing and should be used with extreme caution.
+This is a great technology and speeds can be extremely fast, but it is largely used for illegal file-sharing and should be used with extreme caution.
 On top of the legal risks, these files and sites sometimes contain viruses or other malware, which can wreak havoc on your computer or, worse, steal your data once downloaded and installed.